 The SAG-AFTRA contract covers residuals because over-exposure may harm your ability to get more work.
-There’s an argument to make for not all your commercials viewable on one page.
+When you think of it that way, there’s an argument to make for not having all your commercials viewable on one page.

 AVOIDING THE APPEARANCE OF CONFLICTS

 Our residuals are also paid because “holding a conflict” can hamper our ability to book more work.
-If I’ve done a commercial for Tylenol, I’ve agreed to not do a commercial for Advil as long as the former airs or pays holding fees.
+If you’ve done a commercial for Tylenol, you’ve agreed to not do a commercial for Advil as long as the Tylenol commercial airs or pays holding fees.

-So, if I’m the Advil client looking to cast you in my upcoming commercial and I find a Tylenol commercial on your page, I may question hiring you.
-Even if your conflict is no longer active!
+So, if I’m the Advil client looking to cast you in my upcoming commercial and I find a Tylenol commercial on your Ispot page, I may question hiring you.
+Even if the conflict is no longer active!

 With so many actors to choose from, why cast the one who’s worked for a competing product?

 The appearance of conflicts or over-exposure doesn’t necessarily mean a company will choose to not hire you.
 But I’m very careful about giving them “opportunities for ‘no’”!